-The long charcoal roast imparts a sweet, nutty, caramel-like taste, and very smooth mouthfeel.
-For those who aren't a fan of the more vegetal, astringent notes of green tea, Hojicha green tea could be the ideal option.
+The long charcoal roast imparts a sweet, nutty, caramel-like taste and a very smooth mouthfeel.
+For those who aren't fond of the more vegetal, astringent notes of green tea, Hojicha green tea could be the ideal option.

-For Hojicha it is recommended to use a kyusu (Japanese teapot).
-The tea is forgiving of high temperatures, and longer brew times only help to bring out this tea's positive notes.
+For Hojicha, we recommend using a kyusu (Japanese teapot).
+The tea is forgiving of high temperatures, and longer brew times bring out its positive notes.
 The easy brewing method makes this tea a natural everyday choice for both experienced tea drinkers and novices.

 Due to the roasting, this tea is best brewed at higher temperatures.
 We recommend starting with a 200ºF / 95ºC hot water for the first infusion and gradually increasing it further along the steeps.
 Recommended time for the first infusion is 2 min.
 Steep for 1min for the second one, adding +30 sec for each subsequent brew.